ctu-mrs/ros2_examples/README.md

   * [ ] TODO test duration, rate, sleep, wall time vs. sim time (we need sim time for faster/slower than real time simulations)
 * [ ] **Transformations**
   * [ ] TODO
-  * [ ] I really hope that ROS2 will suppor more than just a **TF tree**, e.g., an **Acyclic graph**.
+  * [ ] I really hope that ROS2 will support more than just the **TF tree**, e.g., an **Acyclic graph**.
 We need more parents for a node to allow a robot to being localized within more coordinated systems at a time.
   * [ ] What about relativistic transformations?
 Meaning the frames could have a velocity and, therefore, we could transform a moving object (a ball) from a moving frame (a drone) to a world frame.
 * [ ] **Tests**
   * [ ] TODO